The key competencies found in great interim managers

 Capability, competency, and experience

-The considerable amount of knowledge and prior experience interims bring to their roles creates a quick impact and leaves a positive legacy.
+The considerable amount of knowledge and prior experience interims bring to their roles creates a quick impact and leaves a positive and lasting legacy.
 Knowledge of various working styles, different sectors/industries and other organisational cultures helps with assessing, monitoring, identifying, and implementing changes and deliverables.

-Communication and negotiation
+Composure, communication, and negotiation

 Interims require the confidence to secure the role at interview stage by demonstrating their skills and expertise to the client.
 Once on board, it may be necessary to challenge ideas confidently and calmly.
 While confidence is sought after, arrogance is not.
 It is just as important to know when to back off from pushing ideas or promoting alternative solutions.